Latte Filters

 padRight (int $length, string $pad=' ')

-Pads a string to a certain length with another string from right.
+Pads a string to a certain length with another string from the right.

 {='hello'|padRight: 10, '123'} {* outputs 'hello12312' *}